 How to convert M4A files to MP3 using iTunes (Windows/Mac OS X)

-Though iTunes isn’t the only desktop app capable of converting M4A files to MP3, it remains one of the best (and most recognizable) choices out there.
-It’s easy to pull off too.
+Although iTunes isn’t the only desktop app capable of converting M4A files to MP3, it remains one of the best (and most recognizable) choices out there.
+It’s easy to use, too.

 Step 1: Open import settings

-Click the button in the upper right hand corner of iTunes (you should see a small down arrow here), and click Preferences.
+Click the Edit menu item and select Preferences.
 The General tab should be opened by default, otherwise, click on it.
 Then, click Import Settings “OK” button.

 Step 2: Adjust import settings